intesso/connect-livereload/README.md

 use
 ===
-this middleware can be used with a LiveReload server e.g. [grunt-reload](https://github.com/webxl/grunt-reload).
+this middleware can be used with a LiveReload server e.g. [grunt-reload](https://github.com/webxl/grunt-reload) or [grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch).

-In your connect or express application add this after the static and before the dynamic routes:
+In your connect or express application add this after the static and before the dynamic routes.
+If you can't place it after the static routes, you can alo place it before.
+The `excludeList` gives you the possibility to exclude certain files or url's from being handled by `connect-livereload`.

 ```javascript
   var liveReloadPort = 35729;
   var excludeList = ['.woff', '.flv'];